To be honest, I’ve never climbed a mountain. Not yet, at least.

 No doubt Mt.
 Guiting-Guiting is one of those backbreaking climbs, but the view is well worth it.
 The area is home to lush forests with a number of plants that can only be found in the Philippines.

-It’s a pretty long way to the top, which is a given since it is the country’s highest mountain, but the nice thing about Mt.
+It’s a pretty long way to the top, which is a given since it is the highest mountain in the Philippines.
+But the nice thing about Mt.
 Apo is it has a trail that’s friendly enough even for beginners.
 So if you want the experience to be less strenuous, make sure you take the Kidapawan Trail.
 You’ll still have to conquer 90-degree climbs in some areas of the path, but they last no more than 15 to 20 minutes at a time depending on your pace.

 You’ll be surprised to know that reaching Mt.
 Hibok-Hibok’s summit only takes a day hike.
-To be more specific, you’ll probably only need half a day to reach the top, but it would be wise to use the rest of the time appreciating the unique view Mt.
+To be more specific, you’ll probably only need half a day to reach the top of this mountain in the Philippines; but, it would be wise to use the rest of the time appreciating the unique view Mt.
 Hibok-Hibok has to offer.
-Its summit is the perfect vantage point for viewing nearby provinces—you can even spot Surigao, Siquijor, and Bohol from a distance.
+Its summit is the perfect vantage point for viewing nearby provinces — you can even spot Surigao, Siquijor, and Bohol from a distance.
 Don’t underestimate the hike, though, as most of it has limited sun cover and the altitude changes pretty fast.

 Camiguin boasts of seven volcanoes, which is why some call it a geographical hot plate.
 Others have even tagged it as “The Island Born of Fire.”
 But Mt.
 Hibok-Hibok is perhaps the area’s most controversial peak since its eruptions have gone down in history as the most explosive Camiguin has seen.